nmqanh/geekpress/README.md

 ## To Do Features

-* Author page
+* Author pages.
-* Social network meta data and sharing for posts
+* Social network meta data and sharing for posts.
+* User guides

 ## Default Features in Mebe